MRSlothAlan/CityUHack/README.txt

-CityU Hackathon 2019 Group 6
+CityU Hackathon 2019 team 12 zuckerbots

-App for finding seats
+We created the seat-finding app 'cityspace'
-All the source code are placed in here.
+All the Team materials and source codes are placed in here.